Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Yuanyang Hot Pot (鸳鸯火锅)

-A yuanyang hot pot is one that comes with a divider in the middle, allowing you cook two flavours of broth in the same pot.
+A yuanyang hot pot comes with a divider in the middle, allowing you cook two flavours of broth in the same pot.
 This type of hot pot originated in Cantonese cuisine.
-I LOVE this because it’s absolutely perfect for people with different dietary restrictions!
-For example, what we do at home, because I’m the only one who doesn’t eat meat, is to keep one side as a veggie-only soup, while the rest of my fam can cook their meat/seafood in the other side.
+I LOVE this because it’s perfect for people with different dietary restrictions!
+For example, because I’m the only one who doesn’t eat meat at home, we keep one side as a veggie-only soup, while the rest of my fam can cook their meat/seafood in the other side.

 Typically, if doing yuanyang style, choose two different broths.
 One side is a mild flavour and the other side is spicy (mala).